 CRACK IN THE WORLD (1965) Dir: Andrew Marton (THE THIN RED LINE (1964), UNDERWATER WARRIOR, KING SOLOMON'S MINES) Silly but stylish B-lister about a scientist trying to save the world from cracking apart and in doing so, causes it to crack apart.
 Lots of themes of hubris and causality as well as heroism, duty and personal sacrifice, make this disaster-rama worth while.

 THE NIGHT THE WORLD EXPLODED (1957) Dir: Fred F. Sears (THE GIANT CLAW, EARTH VS. THE FLYING SAUCERS, THE WEREWOLF) Do to "man's abuse of the Earth" a new elemental mineral is rising up from the depths of the abyss and wreaking havoc on the surface.
 When mixed with fresh air, the element expands until it blows up with the force of an atomic explosion.
-Scientist and man-of-action hero guy has to act fast to save the World!
-Along with his elder scientist colleague and his just-happens-to-be-cute-and-in-love-with-him assistant, the trio fly around the country (seemingly within mere minutes) spearheading the task of releasing man-made water supplies in order to neutralize the deadly mineral.
+Dr. Scientist man-of-action-hero-guy has to act fast to save the World!
+Along with an elder scientist colleague and his just-happens-to-be-cute-and-in-love-with-him assistant, Hero-guy and company fly around the country (seemingly within mere minutes) spearheading the task of releasing man-made water supplies in order to neutralize the deadly mineral.
 Along the way Doc Buff and Hapless Chick discover true love.
 Also, the Earth is saved.

 KING DINOSAUR (1955) Dir: Bert I. Gordon (EMPIRE OF THE ANTS, THE FOOD OF THE GODS, WAR OF THE COLOSSAL BEAST, ATTACK OF THE PUPPET PEOPLE, THE AMAZING COLOSSAL MAN, THE CYCLOPS, BEGINNING OF THE END) B-movie master Bert I. Gordon delivers the cheese with this story of scientists who arrive on a foreign planet in its Jurassic era and fight dinosaurs!
 Stupid fun, with lots of green-screen lizard dino-monsters, silly characters, women who trip when they run and "Science!"
 That's pretty much it.